 - Gyan – the awareness that one’s jivaatma is a part of the param-aatma

-- Bhakti – the ability to worship the supreme in oneself and everything else.
-The intense desire to become part of the param-aatma and lose one’s own identity.
+- Bhakti – the ability to worship the supreme in oneself and others.
+The strong desire to merge with the param-aatma and lose one’s identity

 - Divya Gyan – enlightenment; realisation of the param-aatma

 In Gurudev’s school of metaphysics, gyan is both the passport for skyrocketing and the runway for final landing.
-The distance between gyan (awareness) and divya gyan (enlightenment) is shortened by bhakti (self-worship).
+Bhakti (self-worship) bridges the gap between gyan (awareness) and divya gyan (enlightenment).
 In worshipping one’s jivaatma, one is worshipping the reflection of the param-aatma in oneself.

-Upon Sushila ji’s inquiry on why many people who came to meet him in Delhi did not get immediate relief while those at the camps did, Gurudev told her, “Many of those who come to meet me in Delhi are more focused on examining my powers.”
+In response to Sushila ji’s question about why many people who came to meet him in Delhi did not receive immediate relief while those at the camps did, Gurudev said, “Many of those who come to meet me in Delhi are more focused on examining my powers.”

 There are many metaphors to explain the concept of faith or vishwas.
-If understood correctly, faith is the most significant investment a person can make.
-It is also an investment with the highest returns.
+Faith is the most significant investment a person can make since it delivers the highest returns.

-It took me a while to develop faith in Gurudev.
-In 1977, when I first visited him, he partially cured me of rheumatoid arthritis and told me to follow a set of restrictions every Thursday.
-I took them lightly as I could not see the correlation between a set of practices and pain relief.
-A year later, arthritis recurred with such vengeance that I was compelled to revert to acupuncture twice a day.
-Five years later, I sought Gurudev’s help again, and this time around, he asked me to do seva at the Gurgaon sthan (which became my home, on and off, for months and years thereafter).
+It took some time for me to develop faith in Gurudev.
+When I first saw him in 1977, he partially cured me of rheumatoid arthritis and told me to follow a set of rules every Thursday.
+I dismissed them because I couldn’t see a link between a set of practices and pain relief.
+A year later, arthritis reappeared with such ferocity that I had to resort to acupuncture twice daily.
+Five years later, I sought Gurudev’s help again, and this time he asked me to do seva at the Gurgaon sthan (which became my home, on and off, for months and years thereafter).

-When it first dawned on me that I had developed faith in the mahaguru, I took my wife to meet him.
-Sitting in front of him, I had tears rolling down my cheeks.
-He looked at me, gave me his handkerchief to wipe my embarrassment and said reassuringly, “It is natural when you meet your mother after a long time”.
+I took my wife to meet the mahaguru when it dawned on me that I had developed faith.
+I had tears streaming down my cheeks as I sat before him.
+He looked at me, handed me his handkerchief to wipe my embarrassment, and reassuringly said, “It’s natural when you see your mother after a long time”.
 In that nurturing act, he had postured himself in the role of a mother.
-Years later, a casual dialogue he threw my way while relaxing on his favourite charpoy at his farm made me realise, I had staged a spiritual entry in 1982 even though I first met him in 1977.
-His casual rhetoric of why I took so long left me speechless.
+Years later, his casual conversation with me while relaxing on his favourite charpoy at his farm made me realise that I had staged a spiritual entry in 1982, even though I first met him in 1977.
+His matter-of-fact rhetoric about why I took so long left me speechless.

-The arithmetic was clear.
-I had wasted five years of spiritual development, possibly because in those lost years, my intellect had blocked the conscious expression of the faith my spirit had probably developed on my first visit to the sthan.
-During my first meeting with him, he had blessed me and said, “You will get a lot more than you can imagine”.
-And I can confirm that ever since, every word spoken by my guru has come true!
+The math was straightforward.
+I had wasted five years of spiritual development, possibly because my intellect had blocked the conscious expression of the faith my spirit had developed on my first visit to the sthan.
+During our first meeting, the mahaguru blessed me and said, “You will get a lot more than you can imagine”.
+And I can confirm that every word spoken by my guru has come true!
 Such a story is not exclusive to me.
-Most of my guru bhais have volumes to share about their faith in Gurudev and the bounty of his benevolence.
+Most of my gurubhais have volumes to share about their faith in Gurudev and the bounty of his benevolence.

 Lucky are those who develop faith instantly.
-They fast-track their spiritual transformation, by-passing the stage of shraddha.
-Eventually, faith triggers the movement to the next stage of transformation and serves as the underlying force supporting the other stages.
+They fast-track their spiritual transformation, bypassing the stage of shraddha.
+Faith eventually triggers the progression to the next stage of transformation and serves as the underlying force that supports the other stages.

-In the dictionary of spirituality, seva (service) is catalogued among the shortest words with the most significance.
-In the journey of the self towards the self, seva is of prime importance as it is in the service of others that you truly serve your best interests.
+In the dictionary of spirituality, seva is probably one of the shortest words with the most significance.
+It is of prime importance in the journey of the self because it is in the service of others that you truly serve your best interests.

-The mahaguru invested hours in meeting people, healing them, teaching them.
-He would make his disciples assist him, teach them powerful mantras and help them evolve spiritually and mentally.
-When he found them evolved enough, he would invoke in some of them the power to heal others besides serving people in countless other ways, small and big.
-He created over a hundred spiritual healers in different parts of India and abroad.
-Even today, decades after his demise, thousands visit his samadhi to seek his grace.
-Thousands visit his disciples’ homes across the country for similar reasons.
-Always available to help and heal, Gurudev’s disciples neither charge money nor seek favours in exchange for seva rendered.
+The mahaguru spent endless hours meeting people, healing them, and teaching them.
+He would make his disciples assist him, teach them powerful mantras, and help them transform spiritually and mentally.
+When he found them evolved enough, he would invoke in some the power to heal and serve people in countless small and large ways.
+He trained over a hundred spiritual healers in various parts of the world.
+Even decades after his death, thousands of people visit his samadhi to seek his blessing.
+Countless more visit his disciples’ homes across the country for the same reason.
+Gurudev’s disciples, who are always willing to help and heal, do not charge money or seek favours in exchange for seva rendered.

-Seva commands immense sacrifice as it about prioritising the needs of others before your own.
-When Pradeep ji’s daughter, Pragya, fell from the stairs, she slipped into a state of semi-consciousness due to a head injury.
-The doctors indicated the matter was serious.
-So, he decided to take her to Gurgaon to seek Gurudev’s intervention.
-However, before doing that, he spent time with a young cancer patient whose father had a dream in which he saw Pradeep ji curing his son.
-Finally, when Pradeep ji and his family met their guru a few hours later, Gurudev smiled and blessed Pragya.
+Seva commands enormous sacrifice because it is about prioritising the needs of others before your own.
+When Pradeep ji’s daughter, Pragya, fell from the stairs, she suffered a head injury and lapsed into a state of semi-consciousness.
+The doctors indicated that the situation was critical.
+So he decided to take her to Gurgaon to seek Gurudev’s intervention.
+But first, he spent time with a young cancer patient whose father had a dream in which he saw Pradeep ji curing his son.
+Finally, a few hours later, when he and his family met their guru, Gurudev smiled and blessed Pragya.
 His healing touch triggered the process of her recovery.

 Gurudev blesses Pragya and triggers the process of her recovery.